ruddj/SportsAdmin/README.md

 # Sports Administrator
 Sports Carnival Management Software

-This is an access database for managing results for a school Athletics or Swimming carnival.
+This is an easy to use access database for managing results for a school Athletics or Swimming carnival.

-It has many features listed below as well as been easy to use.
+It has many [features](https://github.com/ruddj/SportsAdmin/wiki/Feature-List) with some of the main ones listed below:
 * Easy entry of event results
 * Tracking of event records
 * Cumulative house points